sbardian/gatsby-plugin-breadcrumb/README.md

 - In your `gatsby-config.js` option `siteMetaData.siteUrl` be sure to remove any trailing slashes

-- The `<Link />'s` throughout your site need to have `to` properties that match your breadcrumb `to` properties for the `breadcrumb__link__active` class to be applied.
+- The Gatsby `<Link />'s` throughout your site need to have `to` properties that match your breadcrumb `to` properties for the `breadcrumb__link__active` class to be applied.
 The URLs in your site also need to match the `to` properties of the breadcrumb for active classes to take effect.

   - Your sites URLs might have trailing slashes, and the breadcrumb `to` URLs might not.
 One option is to use the